mffiedler/svt-case-doc/learn/helm.md

 # helm lint stable/svt-go/
 ```

 Edit the above files for your chart, and we can push it into git repo.
+See [the office charts repo](https://github.com/helm/charts).

 Roll out a release for an existing chart: